pmkruyen/deployR/README.md

 To read more about the package, go to my [blog here](http://peterkruyen.net/post/post2-hosting/).

-This is my first package, I welcome feedback, especially about how to improve it.
+This is my first package, I welcome feedback, especially about how to improve this package.